jyucoeng/xiong_renew/README.md

 ---

+GitHub Actions GITHUB_TOKEN (Auto-generated)
+Do I need to create GITHUB_TOKEN manually?

+No. You do not create GITHUB_TOKEN yourself.
+GitHub automatically provides a short-lived token for every workflow run at:

+${{ secrets.GITHUB_TOKEN }}

+You can use it directly in your workflow (as shown below):

+env:
+  GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

+Note: You won’t see GITHUB_TOKEN in the repository “Secrets” list because it is automatically injected by GitHub at runtime.

+Required permissions for pushing commits

+If your workflow needs to git push changes back to the repository, you must grant write access:

+In your workflow YAML, keep:

+permissions:
+  contents: write

+In the repository settings, enable workflow write permissions:

+Repo → Settings → Actions → General → Workflow permissions
+Select:

+Read and write permissions

+If it is set to read-only, git push will fail.

+Branch protection can block pushes

+Even with correct token permissions, a push may still fail if the target branch is protected (e.g., main requires PRs).

+Check:
+Repo → Settings → Branches → Branch protection rules

+Rules like the following can block direct pushes from Actions:

+“Require a pull request before merging”

+“Restrict who can push to matching branches”

 ## 💡 Acknowledgements

 - Thanks to the author of the curl_cffi library, which is used in the project to simulate real browser requests.